Leisure Suit Larry – Wet Dreams Don’t Dry

 Sound 8

-Creating a Leisure Suit Larry in this day and age sounded like a recipe for disaster, but somehow CrazyBunch managed to not just pull it off, but also did so in style.
+Creating a Leisure Suit Larry in this day and age sounded like a recipe for disaster, but somehow CrazyBunch managed not just to pull it off but also did so in style.
 Wet Dreams Don’t Dry is an authentic Larry experience that is filled with corny puns, sexual innuendos, bad pick-up lines and more penis shaped objects than you can shake a stick at.
-The world in which Larry finds himself is a lot more progressive, but he is the same lovable loser that consistently manages to snatch defeat from the jaws of victory.
-If you have fond memories of the original games, can handle some adult humor or love the point & click genre, then don’t miss out on Wet Dreams Don’t Dry.
+The world in which Larry finds himself is much more progressive, but he is the same lovable loser who consistently manages to snatch defeat from the jaws of victory.
+If you have fond memories of the original games, can handle some adult humor, or love the point-and-click genre, don’t miss out on Wet Dreams Don’t Dry.

-Gameplay: Great puzzles and a rather lengthy adventure.
+Gameplay: The game features great puzzles and a rather lengthy adventure.

-Graphics: Detailed and colorful, although the new art style may not be to everyones liking.
+Graphics: The visuals are detailed and colorful, although the new art style may not be to everyones liking.

-Sound: Good music and effects, but the highlight is Jan Rabson returning to voice Larry
+Sound: This new adventure has good music and effects, but the highlight is Jan Rabson returning to voice Larry

 Summary 8.0 Great